scarpent/ledgerbil/README.md

 ![ledger file with syntax highlighting](docs/images/ledger-syntax-highlighting-0.png)

+Once you have data created, you can do about one million things with ledger all by itself.

-Why yet another tool?
+## Why yet another tool?
 Why ledgerbil?

 I had my own ideas for features, and it's fun to have a project to work on.
 Let's look at a few examples of reporting options before moving on to a deeper dive...

 A grid report: